-- To be an exemplary role model for children and colleagues. - To respect all children and treat them fairly by the implementation of consistent rules and sanctions. - To raise children's self-esteem and to demonstrate they are loved and valued. - To create a safe, caring, and supportive environment that supports children's return to school during a time of uncertainty.
+- To be an exemplary role model for children and colleagues. - To respect all children and treat them fairly by the implementation of consistent rules and sanctions. - To raise children's self-esteem and to demonstrate they are loved and valued. - To create a safe, caring, and supportive environment where children feel safe and supported.